Did you come across these Durban personalities?

 If you can add to the post please do or comment on any other Durban “personalities”.

-1. Allan Hannah says:
+Allan Hannah

 Hi Gerald